jtsage/jtsage-datebox/docs/api/useCollapsedBut.md

 dyn: "True"
 ---

-When more than one control button shows, attempt to collapse them into one line.
-This may be buggy
+When more than one button shows at the bottom of the control, attempt a horizontal control group.
+Works with most dual-button designs (unless it's both jump to... buttons.
+Probably doesn't work with 3 button displays.